Music-and-Culture-Technology-Lab/omnizart/docs/source/quick-start.rst

     # Under the `omnizart` folder
     pip install --upgrade pip
-    pip install setuptools==50.0.3
+    pip install --upgrade setuptools

     # May encounter problems when installing the dependency 'madmom'
     python setup.py install

+    # Download the checkpoints
+    omnizart download-checkpoints

 Transcribe a pop song
 #####################

-Transcribes a song into a MIDI file and a CSV file with more complete and representative information.
+Transcribes a song into a MIDI file and a CSV file that contains more complete and representative information.

 .. code-block:: bash